immanuelhume/mangodl/README.md

 The app will start and prompt you for whatever parameters it needs.

-You can run mangodl with command-line options too.
+If you enjoy typing long lines into the terminal, you can use command-line options.
 To download a manga in one line:

 ```
 $ mangodl --url <manga_url_on_mangadex> --all -f <abspath_to_download_folder>